AkashPujari/FewRel-Adv-ML/README.md

 # FewRel-Adv-ML
-Meta Learning on FewRel Dataset in Euclidean and Non Euclidean Space
+Meta Learning on FewRel Dataset in Euclidean and Non Euclidean Space.

 Requirements can be installed by running: